Get a Clue (game show): Rounds 1 and 2

-Round 3 - Choose Your Word
+Round 3: Choose Your Word

 Each team gets one turn in this Round 3, choosing who will give and receive clues for 60 seconds.
 The giver chooses a word value of 200, 400, or 600 points, with higher-value words being more difficult, and must describe it.
 After a word is either guessed or passed, the giver chooses a new value (the giver may choose the same value as often as desired).
-When 15 seconds remain in the round, a 2,000-point word becomes available, however, the giver must immediately pass on or complete the current word in order to be able to select it, and only one 2,000-point word is available to each team.
+When 15 seconds remain in the round, a 2,000-point word gets unlocked; however, the giver must immediately pass on or complete the current word in order to be able to select the word, and is only available to each team.
 Only 5 teams have correctly answered the 2,000 point word.

 The team with the higher score after this round wins $1,000 and advances to the bonus round.

 Tiebreaker

 If the score is tied after Round 3, a tiebreaker is played in which the host reads a list of pre-written clues to a word.
 Either team captain may ring in at any time they think they know the answer.
 If they give the correct answer their team wins the game, but if they are incorrect, the other team automatically wins.